SteinOBrienLab/protocols/cephalopod/ceph_f-ara-EdU_pulse_labeling_embryo_no_clearing.md

     |100µM| | | | |
     |0µM (no EdU control)| |x |x |x |

-5. Add appropriate volume of f-ara-EdU (20mM stock) to achieve desired final concentration.
+5. Add appropriate volume of F-ara-EdU (20mM stock) to achieve desired final concentration.
-   - For example, to achieve a final concentration of 10µM, add 1µl of 20mM f-ara-EdU stock solution to 2ml of ASW.
+   - For example, to achieve a final concentration of 10µM, add 1µl of 20mM F-ara-EdU stock solution to 2ml of FNSW.
-6. Incubate embryos in f-ara-EdU solution at 18°C for desired time interval.
+6. Incubate embryos in F-ara-EdU solution at 18°C for desired time interval.
+7. If chasing, change back into FNSF + 1% Pen/Strep after pulse for duration of chase interval.
+   - Transfer to a clean plate or tube to avoid carryover of f-ara-EdU (e.g. in agarose).
-7. Proceed immediately to fixation and permeabilization (below).
+8. Proceed immediately to fixation and permeabilization (below).

 ### 2. Fixation & Permeabilization
-1. Fix embryos overnight in 4% PFA in sea water at 4°C in round bottom 2mL tubes.
+1. Fix embryos overnight in 4% PFA in FNSW at 4°C in round bottom 2mL tubes.
-    - Alternatively, you ***may*** fix embroys for ~1h at RT in 4% PFA in sea water but ON is better.
+    - Alternatively, you ***may*** fix embroys for ~1h at RT in 4% PFA in FNSW but O/N is better.
     - Can be left for up to 4 days?
-2. After fixation, remove fixation buffer and wash embryos in 500µl PBS-T (1%) on rocker.
+2. After fixation, remove fixation buffer and wash embryos in 1mL PBS-T (1%) on rocker.
   - 1x 5 min
   - 2x 10 min
 3. Proceed to next step.

 ### 3. Blocking
-1. Block embryos in 500µl 4% BSA in PBS for 1h at RT on rocker.
+1. Block embryos in 1mL 4% BSA in PBS for 1h at RT on rocker.
-2. Wash embryos in 500µl 4% BSA in PBS 1 x 5 min on rocker.
+2. Wash embryos in 1mL 4% BSA in PBS 1 x 5 min on rocker.
 3. Proceed to next step.

 <span class="pause">PAUSE POINT:</span> Store at 4ºC

-### 4. Click-iT f-ara-EdU Fluorescent Labeling and Detection
+### 4. Click-iT F-ara-EdU Fluorescent Labeling and Detection
 1. Allow Click-iT kit components to come to room temperature before opening.
 2. Prepare ***1X Click-iT® EdU buffer additive*** (Component F) by diluting the 10X stock solution 1:10 in deionized water.
-Prepare this solution fresh and use the solution on thesame day.
+Prepare this solution fresh and use the solution on the same day.
 3. Prepare ***Click-iT® reaction cocktail*** according to Table.
 It is important to add the ingredients in the order listed in the table; otherwise, the reaction will not proceed optimally.
 Use the Click-iT® reaction cocktail within 15 minutes of preparation.
  - For each tube mix together:
    - ***430 μl of 1x Click-iT reaction buffer***
    - ***20 μl CuSO4***   (Component E)
-   - ***1.2 μl fluorescent azide*** (Component B)
+   - ***1.2 μl diluted working stock of fluorescent azide*** (Component B, diluted)
    - ***50 μl 1x reaction buffer additive*** (Component F; diluted above from 10x stock).
  - Scale up the mixture for the number of samples to be treated and add 500 μl to each tube.
  - It is important to use the cocktail within 15 min of preparation.